amandavisconti/digitaldospassos/README.md

-# digitaldospassos
+# digitaldospassos.com migration omeka>static site
 Repo for the code running the static version of my 2010 Omeka website exploring media in the "newsreel" sections of John Dos Passos' novel 1919.
-The static "archive" verison of the site is live and can be visited at [digitaldospassos.com].
+The static "archive" verison of the site is live and can be visited at [DigitalDosPassos.com](http://www.digitaldospassos.com).

 This was an Omeka site I made in lieu of a final paper for a graduate seminar back in 2010.
 I never got around to updating its Omeka (it was on something like 1.2.1?) and the CMS isn't required for the important parts to work, so I'm finally migrating it to a static site.